-What Is an AB 60 Driver’s License?
+What Is an AB 60 Driver’s License in California?

 For a free legal consultation, call (310) 896-2723

-- Be a resident of California
+- Be a California resident.

-- Be able to prove your identity
+- Be able to prove your identity.

 How to Apply for an AB 60 Driver’s License in California